Improved generalization bounds for binary linear classification via isoperimetry: Concentration inequalities for uniform generalization errors

 \subsection{Concentration in general settings via Theorem \ref{thm:functional}}

-Theorem \ref{prop:concentration:0} yields a sharp bound, but it needs the assumption $\theta_{0}=0$.
+Theorem \ref{prop:concentration:0} yields clean and rate-optimal bounds owing to tensorization, but it needs the assumption $\theta_{0}=0$.
 We use our Theorem \ref{thm:functional} to investigate the concentration of uniform generalization errors in more general settings.
-We exhibit four concentration inequalities, which are sharp under the following four edge cases respectively (see Figure \ref{fig:edge}): small bias $|\theta_{0}|=\calO(1)$; large bias $|\theta_{0}|\gg1$; weak signal $\|\btheta_{1}\|=\calO(1)$; and strong signal $\|\btheta_{1}\|\gg1$.
+We exhibit four concentration inequalities, which are appealing under the following four edge cases respectively (see Figure \ref{fig:edge}): weak bias $|\theta_{0}|=\calO(1)$; strong bias $|\theta_{0}|\gg1$; weak signal $\|\btheta_{1}\|=\calO(1)$; and strong signal $\|\btheta_{1}\|\gg1$.
 In particular, the cases $|\theta_{0}|=\calO(1)$ (Proposition \ref{prop:concentration:1}) and $\|\btheta_{1}\|\gg1$ (Proposition \ref{prop:concentration:4}) yield upper bounds matching that of Theorem \ref{prop:concentration:0} up to mild multiplicative constants.